A Loss for Words: Before It Caves and Crises (2013–present)

 At a hometown show in 2014, A Loss For Words announced that they were breaking up next year.
 On August 24, 2014, Arsenault revealed on his tumblr that the band would be releasing one more album.
 This album, Crises, was eventually released on December 27, 2016.
 The group released a collection titled Odds & Ends, in late 2017, featuring thirteen previously released songs, including demos, b-sides, bonus tracks and songs from past splits.
 All the songs in this album were released between 1999 and 2016, and none of them was ever part of a band's full-length record.
 All tracks were fully remastered and are available as a digital release only.

 In 2018, A Loss For Words reunited for a one-off performance at the Palladium in Worcester, MA.
 The performance was in support for another Massachusetts pop punk band Four Year Strong's 11th annual holiday show.
 At the end of their set it was announced that there would not be a full reunion of the band and that there are no future plans.

 In February 2019, A Loss For Words were confirmed to be playing at Slam Dunk Festival in the UK in May 2019.

 In December 2021, A Loss for Words headlined two back-to-back nights in Brockton, Massachusetts.
 Night one, the band played These Past 5 Years in its entirety, with support from In Good Nature, Grimy Kidz, Risk, Hard Target, and Robinwood.
 Notable hardcore band Death Before Dishonor was slated to perform night one, but had to drop due to members of the band's party getting COVID-19.
 Night two, the band performed No Sanctuary in its entirety for the album's 10th anniversary with support from Lions Lions, Keep Flying, Shallow Pools, Cherie Amour, Dog Hotel, Mile High Sunrise.

+On February 5, 2025, it was announced that they will be performing at Vans Warped Tour 2025.